Takeminakata

 Takeminakata (タケミナカタ), also known as Minakatatomi or Takeminakatatomi, is a kami in Japanese mythology.
 Also known as Suwa Myōjin (諏訪明神 / 諏方明神) or Suwa Daimyōjin (諏訪大明神 / 諏方大明神) after Suwa Grand Shrine (Suwa Taisha) in Nagano Prefecture in which he is enshrined alongside his consort Yasakatome, Takeminakata is historically worshiped as a god of wind, water and agriculture, as well as a patron of hunting and warfare, in which capacity he enjoyed a particularly fervent cult from various samurai clans during the medieval period such as the Hōjō or the Takeda.
 Takeminakata was also held to be the mythical ancestor of certain families who once served at the shrine as priests, foremost among them being the Suwa clan, the high priests of the Upper Shrine of Suwa who were also revered as living vessels of the god.

-There are differing accounts of the origins of the deity.
+There are multiple, often conflicting accounts regarding the deity.
 The mythology of the imperial (Yamato) court as recorded in the Kojiki (ca. 712 CE) and the Sendai Kuji Hongi portrays Takeminakata as a son of the god Ōkuninushi who was defeated by the heavenly deity Takemikazuchi and fled to Lake Suwa.
-However, alternative traditions, many of which originated in Suwa itself, offer different explanations.
-In these local myths, Takeminakata is portrayed variously as an invading god who seized control of Suwa by defeating its native deities, a king from India who manifested in Japan, or a snake or dragon god.
-The spread of the worship of the Suwa deity throughout Japan and the establishment of 'Suwa shrines' in various regions during the medieval period onwards led to the formation of new local myths and legends, in which the deity's portrayal often diverged significantly from both the traditions of his native Suwa and the Yamato court's narrative.
+Local traditions from Suwa itself, however, present markedly different narratives.
+These portray him, for example, as an invading deity (sometimes said to have descended from heaven) who subjugated the area's indigenous gods, as an unseen divine presence that chose a young boy as its human embodiment (the future ancestor of the Suwa clan), or as a serpentine or dragon-like being.
+As worship of the Suwa deity spread throughout Japan from the medieval period onward, additional legends developed, shaped by regional adaptation and the syncretism of Buddhism and Shinto.
+These later stories often diverged from both Suwa's own traditions and the Yamato court's account, portraying the Suwa deity, for example, as a king from India who manifested in Japan, or identifying him with figures such as the warrior Kōga Saburō.